Changissnz/selfinterest/README.md

 in preserving moral integrity.
 On matters of restriction, the honorable are restricted to acting by a set of principles.
 In other words, the psyche of the honorable is governed by artificial axioms that are fixtures to their modus operandi.
-The loyal, on the other hand, do act act for the metaphysical artificial axiom, but are predictable by their restriction to serving their associates and superiors.
+The loyal, on the other hand, do not act for the metaphysical artificial axiom, although are nevertheless predictable by their restriction to serving their associates and superiors.
 Loyalty is personal.